 Verdict: Can Gluten Cause Acne?

-Gluten can definitely cause acne, especially in people who are allergic, intolerant, or sensitive to the protein.
+Gluten can cause acne in people who are allergic, intolerant, or sensitive to this protein.

 Gluten consumption can increase inflammation in the gut, leading to increased intestinal permeability that can mount an immune response and show up as acne.

 Gluten-containing foods also tend to be high in carbohydrates, which increases blood sugar and insulin.
-High levels of insulin in the blood can increase the production of sebum in the skin, boost levels of androgen hormones like testosterone, and stimulate the synthesis of IGF-1, a growth hormone that aggravates acne by causing more sebum production.
+High levels of insulin in the blood can increase the production of sebum in the skin, boost levels of androgens, and stimulate the synthesis of IGF-1, a growth hormone that aggravates acne by causing more sebum production.

-To best support skin health, try eliminating gluten from your diet for two to three weeks while being sure to consume only low-glycemic, gluten-free alternatives in their place.
+To best support skin health, try eliminating gluten from your diet for two to three weeks while consuming only low-glycemic, gluten-free alternatives in their place.